Left symmetric algebras from DNA insertion

-The operation of simplified insertion was firstly introduced by M. Bremner [2], and it is an algebraic formalization of the operation of normal insertion in the theory of DNA computing (see [6]).
-This algebra defined on $F(R)$ are usual non-associative algebras.
-Nonassociative algebras have previously been applied to population genetics in the well-developed theory of genetic algebras.
-For surveys of this area see Reed [9].
+The operation of simplified insertion was first introduced by Bremner \cite{bremner2005dna}, and it is an algebraic formalization of the operation of normal insertion in the theory of DNA computing.
+This algebra defined on $\ndF(R)$ is a very important class of non-associative algebras.
+Non-associative algebras have previously been applied to population genetics in the well-developed theory of genetic algebras.
+For surveys of this area, see \cite{reed1997algebraic}.

-The operation of the algebra $F(R)$ defined by (1.1) is called right simple insertion.
-It satisfies the left-symmetric identity $(x, y, z) = ( y, x, z) $.
-Left-symmetric algebras (also called pre-Lie algebras,or koszul-vinberg algebra ) were originally introduced by A. Cayley in 1896, in the context of rooted tree algebras, see the A. Cayley\cite {Cayley}.
-Vinberg \cite {Vinberg}and Koszul \cite{Koszul} introduced them in the early 1960s in connection with convex homogeneous cones and affinely flat manifolds.
-A few years later, they also appeared naturally in the theory of cohomology of associative algebras (Gerstenhaber \cite{Gerstenhaber}).
-They have also been studied from a purely algebraic point of view (Kleinfeld \cite{Kleinfeld}).